huggingface/trl/docs/source/online_dpo_trainer.md

 Many online implementation details are borrowed from the [`PPOv2Trainer`], which is itself based on the [The N+ Implementation Details of RLHF with PPO: A Case Study on TL;DR Summarization](https://huggingface.co/papers/2403.17031).
 Here are some additional implementation details:

-1. When we turn on the EOS trick (i.e., replacing the score of completions that do not end with an EOS token with a scalar penalty score like `-1`) via `--missing_eos_penalty`, it's possible that the chosen and rejected completions have the same score.
-In this case, we will naively select the completion with the lower index and the chosen completion.

 ## Benchmark experiments